Bruno-Vdr/vssg/Doc/EnvVars.md

 ![Terminal](./pictures/env.png "The env command from blog's directory.")

+VSSG expect several environment variable to be set before running commands.
+These variables must be set BEFORE running commands.

 **VSSG_BLOG_ROOT** : This is the most important variable here.
 The absolute path of your blog directory.
 Should end with the os path separator '/' to indicate its directory nature.
+The vssg init 'xxx' command will create a sub-directory at your location.
+The VSSG_BLOG_ROOT must point there.

+**VSSG_TEMPLATE_DIR**: This variable must contains the absolute path where the templates are taken from.
+It should end with a '/' indicating it's a directory.
+In this directory, you should copy your templates.
+To start, you can copy templates in vssg tests_files, and adapt them.
+There names are hardcoded and must be conserved.

 **VSSG_PUSH_DIR**: This variable must contains the absolute path where the push files will be loaded from, when using push or modify command.
 All push files are taken from this directory.
-It should end with a '/' indicating it's a directory.

-**VSSG_TEMPLATE_DIR**: This variable must contains the absolute path where the templates are taken from.
 It should end with a '/' indicating it's a directory.

 **VSSG_IMG_PUSH_DIR**: This variable is the blog source of images.
 Images, referenced in push file are taken here, before being moved into ./pictures/ directory of pushes.
 It should end with a '/' indicating it's a directory.